 Childhood obesity is on the rise in Riverside County and child care providers can make a difference!
 Increasing healthy food choices and physical activity helps children set lifelong healthy patterns.
-One quarter of children ages 2-5 are overweight or obese and three quarters of children ages 3-6 years are in daycare.
-These children eat up to three meals and snacks per day and experience most of their daily physical activity in daycare settings.
+One quarter of children ages 2-5 are overweight or obese and three quarters of children ages 3-6 years are in child care.
+These children eat up to three meals and snacks per day and experience most of their daily physical activity in child care settings.

 The NAP SACC consultants provide useful resources, nutrition and physical activity materials and will guide you through the process.
 Parents will be looking for the “NAP SACC certified” sites in the future.

 All child care centers and family based child care sites in Riverside County that participate in Quality Start Riverside County.

 1. Self-assessment: Identify strengths and needs for improvement re: healthy eating practices and regular physical activity.
 Your NAP SACC consultant will guide you through this.

 2. Goal Setting and Action Planning: Set nutrition and physical activity goals.

 3. Continuing Education for Child Care Providers: Increase staff confidence to make healthy changes through skill building activities and training.
 Topics included are: childhood obesity; nutrition for young children; physical activity for young children; personal health and wellness for staff; and working with families to promote healthy weight behaviors.